Walmart, Starbucks, Amazon and other corporate giants moving to speed up coronavirus vaccine rollout

 “Our scale allows us to make a meaningful impact immediately in the fight against COVID-19, and we stand ready to assist you in this effort.”

-At the Washington State Vaccine Command and Coordination Center, Starbucks, Microsoft and Costco are partnering with labor leaders and health officials to achieve the state’s 45 million-dose daily vaccination goal.
+At the Washington State Vaccine Command and Coordination Center, Starbucks, Microsoft and Costco are partnering with labor leaders and health officials to achieve the state’s 45,000-dose daily vaccination goal.
 Microsoft offers “technology expertise and support,” while Costco assists with delivery through its pharmacies and Starbucks aids in “operational efficiency, scalable modeling and human-centered design expertise,” according to a news release from Gov. Jay Inslee’s office.

 “This is an opportunity to serve others and have impact on a significant humanitarian effort,” said Kevin Johnson, Starbucks president and CEO.
 “Governor Inslee has convened some of the best public and private resources and capabilities to engage in a concerted effort to optimize and accelerate the vaccination process across our home state.
 We are proud to contribute in every way we can to help operationalize and scale equitable access to the vaccine.”